Would you believe me if I told you one of my favorite discussions is about getting fired?

-But before you cut the cord and fire your website manager, there are a couple of things you need to do first.
+But before you cut the cord and fire your website designer, there are a couple of things you need to do first.
 Otherwise, you’re putting yourself in a situation where the frustrated designer could do all sorts of unprofessional things.

 Make Sure You Have Logins

 First things first, make sure you have administrator access to each of the properties the website designer setup to run your website.
 At minimum, this includes the following:

 If they’ve installed any additional software (e.g. email marketing, e-commerce solutions, affiliate database), you’ll need the logins to this as well.

 The easiest thing to do is request admin access from the website designer.

 Any legitimate professional (even if they’ve produced disappointing work) will happily hand these over to you.
 However, if there’s an instance where they’ve disappear or refused to comply, then you’ll need to contact each of the providers and ask what you need to do to prove that you own these web properties.

 I hope step one wasn’t too much of a hassle for you.
 I know how frustrating it can be when that step is overly difficult to complete.

 But, it’s time to put that behind you and move on to the next step!
 This one is simple…

 Make sure to use a new password that your website manager cannot figure out.
 And once the passwords have been changed, immediately remove the designer as an admin.
 Otherwise, they may be able to find out the password through a “Forgot My Password” prompt.